-Right now, you can own one of the unique old houses that contributes to Wellington’s unique historical fabric.
+Right now, you can own one of the unique old houses that contributes to Wellington’s unique historical fabric (check out the owner’s blog about Wellington and the house here).
 This circa 1888 Italianate home, which is located at 600 North Main Street, is within walking distance of historic downtown Wellington and was part of the town’s historic home tour in 2012.
 The yellow Italianate house features a symmetrical facade, with a center sidewalk that leads to an impressive one-story porch with fancy scroll work and brackets, all of which project from an almost turret-like tower that projects well above the roof line.
 Under the porch, steps rise to arched, double-entrance doors.
 The house has obviously been renovated to offer the best of both worlds — historic ambiance and texture, with modern style and convenience.
 The photos reveal not only a sharp historic exterior, but also an even more impressive interior, where every room looks to have been smartly renovated and visually appealing.
-And at just $145,000, it seems like a tremendous value.
+And at the new price of just $94,900 (!), it seems like a tremendous value.
 (More listing information below.)

 The house was apparently built in 1888 by Sereno (S.D.) and Mary Bacon, who had previously owned a farm in the township since 1851.
 They are listed as owners of the lot when the valuation increased from $400 (1886) to $2,750 (1889), a sure sign of a house being built on the lot.
 And according to S.D.
 Bacon’s obituary in the Wellington Enterprise on 9/25/1901, the Bacons had lived on a farm “until 1890 when they moved to their present home in town.”
 The Bacons were featured in an illustration in The History of Lorain County (1879) which is currently on displayed in the kitchen (see below).